robert/robert.github.com/_posts/2015-09-02-staying-safe-cycling-san-franciscos-wiggle.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">***SF cyclists*** Cops are all of the Wiggle right now.
 Be careful.</p>&mdash; Marc O&#39;Brien (@think5577) <a href="https://twitter.com/think5577/status/629431177162715136">August 6, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The SFPD is right - bikes and cars [should be treated identically at stop signs](http://sanfrancisco.cbslocal.com/2015/07/30/wiggle-stop-in-cyclists-bring-san-francisco-traffic-to-a-standstill-wednesday/).
-Cars weigh several tonnes, can travel arbitrarily fast as far as your skull is concerned and require a complex series of mirrors and blind spots to see their surroundings; exactly like bikes are none of these things.
+Cars weigh several tonnes, can travel arbitrarily fast as far as your skull is concerned and require a complex series of mirrors and blind spots to see their surroundings; exactly like bikes are also none of these things.

 So please, educate yourselves and your loved ones with these 3 ways to stay safe: